Ross65536/adc-middleware/README.md

 ```
 would make the backend return an empty `Facet` response.

-If there are values for the array sent the ids **MUST** be matched against the response, otherwise an information leak is created.
+If there are values for the array sent in the `in` operator the ids **MUST** be matched against the response, otherwise an information leak is created.

 ### Adding OpenID Connect third-party Identity Providers